|Nutritional Guidelines (per serving)|

 Next, grease a large bowl with butter.
 Put the bread dough into the bowl and then turn the dough over so that the top of the dough is buttered.
 Cover the bowl with a clean cloth and let the dough rise in a warm place until double in size or about 45 minutes.

 Punch down dough.
 Turn it out onto a floured board and knead out all the bubbles for about 5 minutes.
 Divide rolls into about 15 equal parts and shape into rolls.
-Smaller or larger rolls can be made by increase or decreasing the number of rolls you divide the dough into.
+Smaller or larger rolls can be made by increasing or decreasing the number of rolls you divide the dough into.

 Bake rolls for about 35 minutes or until golden brown.
 Remove from oven and turn out onto a rack or a clean cloth.
 Allow to cool before eating.